CSTS thesis topics offered

 The goal of this thesis is to analyse policy discourses on interdisciplinary and/or transdisciplinary research in Switzerland or Europe to develop recommendations on how science policy and funding can support researchers addressing societal challenges from an inter- or transdisciplinary perspective.
 Qualitative methods are to be applied and can range from document analysis, semi-structured interviews, and focus groups.
 The candidate is invited to explore a situational analysis of the topic.

-Contact: Dr Bianca Vienni-Baptista (
+Contact: Dr Bianca Vienni-Baptista (e-mail)

 MSc Thesis